endurantgames/cosmiclegends/src/classes/speedster.md

 At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::: {.ability-list .v3} :::::::
-TBD
+Evacuate the Bystanders

 :   *Prerequisite: The __Ignore The Laws of Physics__ Prime Ability.*
-    When you roll to advance the Rescue goal, you can spend as much Might as you wish and 1 to the Effectiveness of the roll for every 1 Might point spent.
+    When you roll to advance the Rescue goal, you can spend as much Might as you wish and add 1 to the Effectiveness of the roll for each Might point spent.

 Human Whirlwind